There are various things you can try to reduce the impact PMDD has on your life. This page covers:

 Contact a specialist organisation

 You might find it useful to contact an organisation that specialises in support and advice for PMDD.
-Whilst there is no a specific organisation for PMDD support in the UK, you may find it useful to visit the Gia Allemand Foundation website (an American organisation).
+Whilst there is no a specific organisation for PMDD support in the UK, you may find it useful to visit the International Association for Premenstrual Disorders (an American organisation).
 The National Association for Premenstrual Syndrome may also be useful.
 These organisations may be able to direct you to more sources of support.

 Try peer support